hallofdreams/hallofdreams.github.io/_post/2020-11-19-BuildingBlocksOfPoetryEpisode1.md

 title: Building Blocks of Poetry, Episode 1
 date: 2020-11-19 05:00:00 -0500
 categories: BUILDING_BLOCKS_OF_POETRY
-tags: video, poetry     # TAG names should always be lowercase
+tags: video poetry     # TAG names should always be lowercase
 ---

 # The Building Blocks of Poetry, Episode 1